ndxdxd/DSC180A-Methodology-5/index.md

 **What other techniques would you be interested in using in your project?**

 I would also be interested in creating watermarks for images as well.
-I feel like if I am able to learn more about creating watermarks, my project would feel a lot more complete as I could potentially be well versed in both attacking watermarks and creating them
+I feel like if I am able to learn more about creating watermarks, my project would feel a lot more complete as I could potentially be well versed in both attacking watermarks and creating them.
+Additionally, I could research more techniques for watermark destruction, such as more adversarial attacks